apache/cassandra-java-driver/manual/core/metrics/README.md

 -----

-The driver exposes measurements of its internal behavior through the popular [Dropwizard Metrics] library.
-Application developers can select which metrics are enabled, and export them to a monitoring tool.
+The driver exposes measurements of its internal behavior through a choice of three popular metrics
+frameworks: [Dropwizard Metrics], [Micrometer Metrics] or [MicroProfile Metrics].
+Application developers can select a metrics framework, which metrics are enabled, and export them to a monitoring tool.

 ### Structure